Vyral/sam-levy/_posts/2025-09-05-where-to-hang-out-in-north-central-pheonix.md

 **Start with Uptown Plaza.** At the corner of Central and Camelback, you’ll find Uptown Plaza, one of the most popular destinations in the area.
 This is where The Henry recently opened, and it’s quickly become a go-to spot.
 Whether you’re stopping in for brunch, coffee, or dinner, The Henry has a relaxed vibe that makes it easy to settle in.

 What makes Uptown Plaza even better is the variety.
-If you're looking for something lighter, Flower Child offers healthy, family-friendly meals suitable for all ages.
+If you’re looking for something lighter, Flower Child offers healthy, family-friendly meals suitable for all ages.
 Craving a classic burger and fries?
 Shake Shack is right here, too, and it’s always consistent.
 Manor offers an additional option with its own unique flavor, providing multiple choices all in one convenient location.
 Uptown Plaza is the kind of place where you can come often, try different things, and always feel like you’re in the center of the action.

 {% include pullquote.html %}